 Marketing Strategy as an Output to Sales Strategy

 Just as you require the right inputs, so does Sales.
 Your peer in Sales is developing the sales strategy and needs your marketing strategy.
 To start with, the marketing strategy provides market, buyer and account segmentation.
 From there brand, positioning, campaign, content and sales enablement planning provide guidance to the Sales Leader.
 Your marketing strategy serves as a linkage from the corporate strategy on through to the sales strategy.
-For a proven B2B marketing strategy framework, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Marketing Strategy section on pages 156 – 255.

 As a B2B CMO you are constantly validating your budget.
 Help the C-Suite understand the tie between corporate strategy and elements of the marketing budget.
 If you would like to spend some time with me on this subject, come see me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.